 Previously known as Reward Scale, the Transmit Scale has been renamed to properly explain what this number conveys.

-Transmit scale is a multiplier that is applied to rewards of any Hotspot that witness you.
+Transmit scale is a multiplier that is applied to rewards of any Hotspot that witnesses you.
 The scale also affects how many rewards you receive as a Challengee.

 The number is a representation of how dense a hexagon is (how many Hotspots occupy that hex) at various resolutions (from resolution 12 down to resolution 4).
-This means that if any Hotspots asserts themselves between 0.3 m² to 1,770.3235517 km² away from your Hotspot, its scale can change.
-If you're interested in how this is calculated, check out the engineering blog.
+This means that if any Hotspots assert themselves within the 1770 km² area surrounding your Hotspot, your Hotspot's transmit scale can change.
+If you're interested in how this is calculated, check out theengineering blog.